d33dler/FLAPS-WW/flaps_assignment/README.md

 ## 1 Basic View

+Whenever you select an aircraft, there is a `Configure` button.
+This `Configure` button opens the frame of the aircraft editor.
+This is where all your work will be done.

 An aircraft consists of two important customizable components: fuel areas and cargo areas.
 Information on the location of these areas can be found in the `type` field of the aircraft.
 The components have an `x` and a `y` coordinate.
 The coordinate system starts at the top center, so `x = 0` indicates the middle of the plane, while `y = 0` indicates the